 They are meant to be used to show search user what is going on with your business right now.

-Google Posts give you the opportunity to promote your latest and greatest content, deals, events, product updates, and service specials appear with your listing in search.
+Google Posts give you the opportunity to promote your latest and greatest content, deals, events, product updates, offers and service specials which appear with your listing in search.